jhvanderschee/jekyllcodex/_without-plugin/image-gallery.md

 ### Introduction

 Below you will find a image gallery.
-This image gallery reads all images from a specific (user-defined) folder in Jekyll and automagically crops them to 300px squares, using the [images.weserv.nl](http://images.weserv.nl) image resize proxy service.
+This image gallery reads all images from a specific (user-defined) folder in Jekyll and automagically crops them to 300px squares, using the [images.weserv.nl](https://images.weserv.nl) image resize proxy service.
 Then it uses the lightbox functionality.

 {% include image-gallery.html folder="/uploads/seattle" %}

-<p style="position: relative; margin-top: -7px; font-style: italic;">'Seattle' by Sergei Akulich (from Unsplash)</p>
+<p style="position: relative; margin-top: -7px; font-style: italic;">'Seattle' by Sergei Akulich (from <a href="https://unsplash.com" style="color: #777777; text-decoration: underline;">Unsplash.com</a>)</p>

 ### How it works